New Versions of Gradient Temporal Difference Learning: Preliminaries

 where $(\alpha_k)_{k=0}^\infty$ is a step-size.
 This iteration will be called the discrete-time primal-dual gradient dynamics (PDGD) throughout the paper.
 Its continuous-time counterpart is

 and is called the continuous-time PDGD~\cite{qu2018exponential}.
 Both PDGDs converge to a saddle-point under some mild assumptions~\cite{nedic2009subgradient,qu2018exponential}.
-If the gradients are not accessible, but only their stochastic approximations are available, then the stochastic counterpart is also possible:
+If the gradients are not accessible, but only their stochastic approximations are available, then the stochastic counterpart is as follows:

-where $(v_k,w_k) \in {\mathbb R}^n \times {\mathbb R}^n$ is i.i.d. noise with zero mean.
+where $(v_k,w_k) \in {\mathbb R}^n \times {\mathbb R}^n$ is an i.i.d. noise with zero mean.
 In this paper, it will be called the stochastic PDGD.
 Stochastic PDGD also converges to a saddle-point in probabilistic senses~\cite{chen2016stochastic,wang2016online}.
+As an application, let us consider the constrained convex optimization problem. \begin{problem} Solve for $x \in {\mathbb R}^n$ the optimization